CBI issues look out notices against former CMD of ABG Shipyard, 8 others | Business

 The agency has also named the then executive director Santhanam Muthaswamy, directors Ashwini Kumar, Sushil Kumar Agarwal and Ravi Vimal Nevetia and another company ABG International Pvt Ltd for alleged offences of criminal conspiracy, cheating, criminal breach of trust and abuse of official position under the Indian Penal Code (IPC) and the Prevention of Corruption Act, they said.

 In continuation of the investigation, the CBI conducted searches at 13 locations on February 12.
-Officials claimed they had received several incriminating documents, such as books of accounts of the accused borrower company, which was being scrutinised.
+The officials claimed they had received several incriminating documents, such as books of accounts of the accused borrower company, which was being scrutinised.

 The bank had first filed a complaint on November 8, 2019 on which the central investigation agency had sought some clarifications on March 12, 2020.